DonMills/BlogPosts/WorkspacesStrat.md

 ## Securing Remote Work with the Cloud:
-### How AWS Workspaces can help keep your applications and data safe during these challenging times.
+### Five ways AWS Workspaces can help keep your applications and data safe during these challenging times.
 ### By Don Mills, CISO

 So I don't think it will surprise anyone if I make the statement that the average work day and environment has undertaken a complete shift over the last 6 or so months.
 Employees that would have come to sit at a dedicated office space every day are now are having to work from a variety of places and situations that are not so... under your organization's control.